The 5 Yamas

 Raja Yoga as presented by Patanjali has 8 components: the first two are called Yamas & Niyamas, and they refer to certain qualities and disciplines that have to be cultivated in life.
 They are followed by Asana (stable and comfortable physical pose), Pranayama (expansion of prana, using breathing as the main tool), Pratyahara (withdrawal of the senses), Dharana (concentration), Dhyana (meditation) and Samadhi (superconscious experience).

-Therefore, the better our relationship is to the world (and to ourselves) and the more we have trained ourselves through the Yamas, the easier we will take our next steps towards meditation.
-In its turn, meditation will reinforce the way we connect to the world and to ourselves.
-In this way, all the steps or limbs of yoga collaborate with each other, guiding us to this eternal path of spiritual search!
+So the better our relationship with the world—and, by extension, with ourselves—the more we have trained ourselves through the yamas, the more smoothly we will take the next steps toward meditation.
+Meditation, in turn, can further strengthen the way we connect with the world and with ourselves.
+In this way, all the limbs of yoga work together, guiding us on the path of spiritual inquiry.